Alex Higgins: Media appearances

 In the summer of 1972, Higgins was the subject of a half-hour Thames TV documentary, Hurricane Higgins.
 He partnered Kenny Lynch in Pro-Celebrity Snooker on ITV in 1978.
 He was a guest on A Question of Sport in 1980, and on Give Us a Clue the following year.
 He appeared on the 1984 series International Pro Celebrity Golf on BBC2, partnered with Greg Norman against Lynch and Tom Watson.

 Two video games were released for Amstrad computers in 1985, with his endorsement, titled Alex Higgins' World Snooker and Alex Higgins' World Pool.
 He appeared with Howard Kruger on the chat show Wogan on 6 April 1987, just minutes after being fined £12,000 and banned for five tournaments by the WPBSA; Higgins seemed relaxed and said that he accepted the sanctions.
-He made another appearance on Wogan in 1991 to promote his video I'm No Angel.
+He made another appearance on Wogan in 1991 to promote his documentary I'm No Angel.

 In December 1997, he was featured in Alex Higgins: Rebel Without a Pause, which was aired in the Northern Ireland region on BBC1.
 The Irish Independent reviewer Vincent Gribbin complained that the show was a "40 minute paranoid rant" by Higgins.
 According to The Sunday Telegraph reviewer John Preston, Like a Hurricane: The Alex Higgins Story (2001) on BBC2 portrayed Higgins as "a wildly emotional and hopelessly insecure man: vain, fragile, peaceable enough off booze, a terror on it."
 The RTÉ One documentary Blood Sweat and Tears (2005) charted his career and featured positive remarks about him from Ray Reardon and Steve Davis, despite their past differences.
 In July 2009, Higgins was a contestant in the Sporting Stars edition of the British television quiz The Weakest Link.